agoddijn/uniserveProject/docs/php_changes.md

 PHP Changes
 ============

-Overview of all changes to the php should all be in php_integration branch.
+Overview of all changes to the php should all be in php_integration branch on git

-    *file:line numbers
+    */folder/file:line numbers

-    1. config.php:31
+    1. config/config.php:31
         Changed DB password

-    2. test
+    2. modules/monitor/menu.php:20
+        Removed submenus, navigation will be handled in app.
+    3. modules/monitor/location/
+        Removed all files except the switch
+    4. templates/api.php
+        php file for handling proxy to JS backend

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: